‘It is the wine that leads me on,

 the wild wine that sets the wisest man to sing at the top of his lungs,

 it drives the man to dancing...

-Greece almost automatically evokes associations for delicious salads, fresh fish, juicy and fragrant grilled octopus.
+Greece almost automatically evokes associations with delicious salads, fresh fish, and juicy and fragrant grilled octopus.
 However, the magic cannot be complete without a bottle of classy wine!

 When we talk about winemaking in Greece, we must mention the fact that wine in these lands has existed for over 4000 years.
 The diverse climatic conditions in the different wine regions create an exceptional wealth of grape varieties.
 The greater area’s climate and soil conditions have forged the perfect winegrowing environment that has been taking winemaking to ever-increasing heights.

 Greece is divided into five main wine regions: Northern Greece (Thrace, Macedonia, and Epirus), Central Greece, and Attica, the Peloponnese and the Ionian Islands, Crete, and the Aegean Islands.